uktrade/pg-bulk-ingest/docs/airflow.md

 # ...
 ```

 3. Replace the contents of the file with the below.
+The environment variable in this case, `AIRFLOW__DATABASE__SQL_ALCHEMY_CONN`, ingests into the same PostgreSQL that Airflow stores its own metadata.
+This is is likely to be different in a production setup.

 ```python
 from datetime import datetime, timedelta